xzeion/trackpack/README.md

 }
 ```
 NOTE:
-  *you can not add any more stops to a package once its delivery status is set to true.
+* *you can not add any more stops to a package once its delivery status is set to true.
-  the finall arrival time from the history suffices as the time of delivery. no need to duplicate the data.
+* the finall arrival time from the history suffices as the time of delivery. no need to duplicate the data.

 <!-- ROADMAP -->
-## Roadmap
+## Future Improvements
 * If lat lon is off by even a single decimal point the locations could be duplicated.
 * if lat lon is off by even a single decimal point the package wont be marked as delivered.
 * there is no attention given to preventing the duplication of packages.